ga4gh/ga4gh-schemas/doc/source/api/genotypephenotype.rst

 ----------

 **Usage:** Multiple ontology terms can be supplied e.g. to describe a series of phenotypes for a specific sample.
-The ontology.avdl is not intended to model relationships between terms, or to provide mappings between ontologies for the same concept.
+The OntologyTerm message is not intended to model relationships between terms, or to provide mappings between ontologies for the same concept.
 Should an OntologyTerm be unavailable, or terms unmapped then an 'annotation' can be provided